jeffcottj/Snapclient/README.md

 # Snapcast Add-on for Home Assistant

 Snapcast server and client for multi-room audio streaming with Music Assistant integration.
+Similar to the add-on available to the store, but without Spotify Connect functionality so that you can use Music Assistant's Spotify Connect plugin instead.

 ## Features